very-good-science/our-handbook/README.md

 We welcome [contributions](#contributing) in order to create a richer resource for others.

 ## Why are we making this template handbook?
-Research culture can be a hellscape:
+We think research culture could be better:
-* researchers often feel stressed, unsupported, and isolated
+* researchers often feel stressed, unsupported, and/or isolated
-* a lack of guidance in how to do research can contribute to untrustworthy research outputs
+* a lack of guidance in how to do research can contribute to unreliable research outputs

-A lot of this can come down to the research culture within a group.
-By research culture, we mean the often unspoken processes which impact both how it feels to work there and the quality of research outputs.
+A lot of this can come down to the research culture within a group: the (unspoken) processes which impact both how it feels to work there and the quality of research outputs.
 There is little support for group leaders who wish to improve the research culture in their groups.
-We want to change that.
+We want to change that and make it easy.

-We hope that, by reducing the barriers for groups to consider their research culture, we will support group leaders in taking responsibility for it: to help them set standards for the quality of research that comes out of their group, and to create ways of working that protect the health and wellbeing of their group members and themselves.
+We hope that, by reducing the barriers for groups to consider their research culture, we will:
+- support group leaders in taking responsibility for it: to help them set standards for the quality of research that comes out of their group, and to create ways of working that protect the health and wellbeing of their group members and themselves.
 Your handbook might help you and your group in any of these [practical ways](#how-is-a-group-handbook-useful).
+- support group members to contribute towards and do their part to improve the research culture in their group.

 In addition to the benefits to the research groups that are working this way, we also hope this will impact on broader research culture.
 We want to normalise the idea that spending some time to building a healthy research culture is worthwhile.
 We would love universities to consider commitment of PIs to creating a healthy research culture in hiring and promotion decisions.

 ## Why create a group handbook?
 A group handbook can be used to ensure the following practical aims: